JithLord/PrivacyAyyy/README.md

 # PrivacyAyyy
 A curated list of websites and Extensions I personally use and Love.
 Please do not misuse any of the websites. </br>
-Most incognito options on Web Browsers just hide your History (and few prevents hides trackers).
+Most incognito options on Web Browsers just hide your History (and few prevents/hides trackers).

 # Websites </br>
 ## Email